NunoDiasMartins/100-days-of-code/log.md

 the calculation.

-### Day 24: January 28, 2022
+### Day 24: January 29, 2022

 **Today's Progress**:
-Complete the Kadanes Algorithm form AlgoExpert **Thoughts:** completed the exercise in less than 30 minutes without any hint but in a nlog(n) time complexity.
+Complete the Kadanes Algorithm from AlgoExpert **Thoughts:** completed the exercise in less than 30 minutes without any hint but in a nlog(n) time complexity.
 After reading one of the hints I was able to see the light and make it O(n)

+### Day 25: January 30, 2022

+**Today's Progress**:
+Complete the has Single Cycle from AlgoExpert **Thoughts:** completed the exercise without any hint and with the optimal complexity.
+Make it a bit more complex than was required to calculate but it was a valid calculation.
+Play a bit with Singleton pattern from https://www.patterns.dev/posts/singleton-pattern/

 <!--